Learn about the different options for user roles and access permissions.

 Primary admins and company admins get all access rights.
 When you assign the standard user role, QuickBooks lets you choose the user’s access rights.
 You can choose to give them all access, limited access, or none.

-When you add a new standard user, you'll see what they can or can't do on the screen.
 Here's a summary of what the access options allow.

 User settings for the standard user role